Use the layers property instead.

 - Specify the index of the color from the colors array, which should be used for coloring an area, using the paletteIndex field of the object returned by the customize callback function.

-Use the paletteSize option instead.
+Use the paletteSize property instead.

 Assign a number that is greater than 0 to this option in order to use palettes.

-Use the selectedBorderColor option instead.
+Use the selectedBorderColor property instead.

-Use the selectedBorderWidth option instead.
+Use the selectedBorderWidth property instead.

 Specifies the pixel-measured width of the area border when the area is selected.

-Use the selectedColor option instead.
+Use the selectedColor property instead.

-Use the selectionMode option instead.
+Use the selectionMode property instead.

 Several options and methods are connected with the selection operation.
 To specify whether single or multiple areas can be selected at a time, use the selectionMode option.
 To determine whether a certain area is selected when the widget is created, use the isSelected field of the object returned by the customize callback function.